geoserver/geoserver.github.io/_posts/2022-02-24-geoserver-2-20-3-released.md

 * [GEOS-10389](https://osgeo-org.atlassian.net/browse/GEOS-10389) Introduce ``ENTITY_RESOLUTION_ALLOWLIST`` parameter to further restrict external entity resolution.

   See the user guide on [external entities resolution](https://docs.geoserver.org/latest/en/user/production/config.html#production-config-external-entities) for instructions on use.
 Keep in mind that the application schema plugin requires external entity resolution to local files be available.
-The global setting required by application schema been renamed to [Unrestricted XML External Entity Resolution](https://docs.geoserver.org/latest/en/user/configuration/globalsettings.html#config-globalsettings-external-entities).
+The global setting required by application schema has been renamed to [Unrestricted XML External Entity Resolution](https://docs.geoserver.org/latest/en/user/configuration/globalsettings.html#config-globalsettings-external-entities).

 * [GEOS-10384](https://osgeo-org.atlassian.net/browse/GEOS-10384) Change GetMap to URIKvpParser.

-  This improvements is used in conjunction with WMS dynamic styling setting [disabling of SLD and SLD_BODY parameters](https://docs.geoserver.org/latest/en/user/services/wms/webadmin.html#disabling-usage-of-dynamic-styling-in-getmap-and-getfeatureinfo-requests).
-By handling SLD and SLD_BODY as URI values we can avoid [well-known java side-effect](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=4434494) when comparing URL values.
+  This improvement is used in conjunction with WMS dynamic styling setting [disabling of SLD and SLD_BODY parameters](https://docs.geoserver.org/latest/en/user/services/wms/webadmin.html#disabling-usage-of-dynamic-styling-in-getmap-and-getfeatureinfo-requests).
+By handling SLD and SLD_BODY as URI values we can avoid a [well-known java side-effect](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=4434494) when comparing URL values.

 We would like to thank GeoCat for addressing these two issues on behalf of Fisheries and Oceans Canada.
 If you wish to report a security vulnerability, please visit our website for [instructions on responsible reporting](http://geoserver.org/issues/).